Posts from Profs

-Prof. Bill Carr discusses the Old Testament pericope for Trinity Sunday, in the Year B lectionary.
+Prof. Bill Carr discusses the Old Testament pericope for the 6th Sunday after Pentecost (Proper 9), in the context of the Year B lectionary.

 The journey from text to pulpit can be a long and winding road, filled with false starts, surprising discoveries, and hard choices along the way.
 On a semi-regular basis, the homiletics faculty of Concordia Seminary …